bloominstituteoftechnology/web-module-project-class-components/README.md

 - Allow for a todo to be added when submitting the todo form component.
 - Allow for completed todos to be filtered out when clicking the clear completed button.

-***Make sure to complete your tasks one at a time and complete test each task before proceding forward.***

 ## Instructions

 ### Task 1: Project Set Up